 0. Prerequisites

-• NVIDIA Container Toolkit is available on Linux distributions that support Apt, Yum or Dnf, Zypper package managers.
-You can check the list of supported Linux distributions on the linked page.
-Although not specifically listed in the official support table, Fedora can also be used without issues as it’s based on Red Hat Linux like RHEL.
-If you’re not familiar with Linux environments and unsure which distribution to use, using the Ubuntu LTS version is the most straightforward option.
+- NVIDIA Container Toolkit is available on Linux distributions that support Apt, Yum or Dnf, Zypper package managers.
+You can check the list of supported Linux distributions on the linked page, and although not specifically listed in the official support table, Fedora can also be used without issues as it’s based on Red Hat Linux like RHEL.
+If you’re not familiar with Linux environments and aren’t sure which distribution to use, using the Ubuntu LTS version is the most straightforward option.
 It’s relatively convenient for beginners as non-open source proprietary drivers are automatically installed, and most technical documentation is written based on Ubuntu due to its large user base.

-If you’re planning to purchase a new graphics card for deep learning tasks, the following article well summarizes the GPU selection criteria.
-It’s an article that the author continuously updates.
+If you’re planning to purchase a new graphics card for deep learning tasks, the following article summarizes the GPU selection criteria well.
+The author continuously updates this article.

 Which GPU(s) to Get for Deep Learning